 Completing a resource management plan for water in Canterbury has been made an urgent priority in the terms of reference.

 The commissioners are also required to improve relations with Canterbury's 10 territorial councils, to build on the work of the Canterbury Water Management Strategy and to meet all the statutory obligations of the Resource Management and Local Government Acts to consult with the Canterbury community.
 These measures are intended to improve the performance of Environment Canterbury.

 Dame Margaret has a long and distinguished career in public service and held the positions of Secretary for Transport and Director General of Social Welfare.
-She has also been the Chair of the NZ Fire Service, Deputy Chair of the State Services Commission and Chair of the Foundation for Research Science and Technology.
+She has also been the Registrar of Pecuniary Interests of Members of Parliament, Chair of the NZ Fire Service, Deputy Chair of the State Services Commission and Chair of the Foundation for Research Science and Technology.